-Financial assets for which a default has occurred in accordance with Article 178 CRR or for which a default has occurred under certain conditions are recognized as "non-performing".
+All risk positions of defaulted debtors are considered non-performing within the meaning of Article 47a CRR.
+Those for which a default has occurred (or for which a default has occurred under certain conditions) are recognized in the bank's systems as defaulted and non-performing.